Untangled - Lisa Damour - E-Book

 So what works?

 Girls want questions driven by genuine interest.
 Consider ditching the ones we usually grab as handy conversation starters (“So, how was your day?”) and ask about something specific that you really want to know.
-If she mentioned last week that further math was giving her fits ask (in a tone that makes it clear that you don’t have an agenda), “How’s it going in math?
+If she mentioned last week that honors algebra was giving her fits ask (in a tone that makes it clear that you don’t have an agenda), “How’s it going in algebra?
 I know that you weren’t loving it last week.”
 Again, honest questions get honest answers.
-Girls tell me that they want their parents to pick up the conversational topics they put on the table, so shelve your carefully crafted, genuine question if your daughter offers a topic of her own.
-Should she volunteer that her music teacher seems to have gotten crankier try, “Really?
+Girls tell me that they want their parents to pick up the conversational topics they put on the table, so holster your carefully crafted, genuine question if your daughter offers a topic of her own.
+Should she volunteer that her band teacher seems to have gotten crankier try, “Really?
 What kind of cranky?” or “Huh, any idea what’s going on?”
 And girls appreciate not being asked questions at all.
 More than a few girls have told me that they’d enjoy spending time in the car with any parent who would drop the chitchat and turn over the control of the sound system.

 What if you’re playing by the rules—picking your moments, asking genuine questions, following her lead—and still getting a withering stare in response to your friendly inquiries?
 What if your daughter doesn’t even respond to you or gives answers that are curt at best?
 Go ahead and be clear with your daughter that you are not expecting her to write you daily love letters, but that she does need to conduct herself in a way that is, at minimum, polite.

 I’ve given a lot of thought to what it means to encourage girls to be polite.
 On the one hand, the word smacks of a saccharine nicey-nice quality that I’m loath to encourage in girls.
 On the other, it works well because it’s concrete.
 Girls know what it means to be polite or impolite.
 So, I’ve come to prefer “be polite” over injunctions, such as “be respectful,” that are too abstract to be readily enforced and, to my mind, set an unfairly high bar.
 Put another way, I can be polite to people who don’t earn my respect, and I think this is as much as we should ask girls to do.
-If your daughter gets grumpy when you pose a reasonable question, feel free to say, “You may not like my questions, but you need to find a polite way of responding.”
+If your daughter gets snitty when you pose a reasonable question, feel free to say, “You may not like my questions, but you need to find a polite way of responding.”
 Of course, this request can only be made if you model the kind of decency you are asking of her.

 As a general rule, I don’t think parents should allow their daughters to treat them in any way that is objectively disrespectful.
 You may be reluctant to do anything that might push away an already distant girl—especially one who seems to be a talkative delight with every adult except you—but teenagers know when they are misbehaving, and they feel uncomfortable when they get away with it.
 When your daughter is being rude, find a way to call her on it.

 Bear in mind that you have the right to make the many optional good deeds you do for your daughter contingent on her decent treatment of you.
-She should not expect you to take her to the mall on a moment’s notice if her day-to-day interactions with you are consistently unpleasant.
+She should not expect you to take her to a friend’s house on a moment’s notice if her day-to-day interactions with you are consistently unpleasant.
 Is this emotional blackmail?
 Absolutely not.
 It’s how the world works.
 People don’t do nice things for people who are mean to them.
 Better for your daughter to learn this lesson before she leaves your home than after she is out on her own.
 If, after a stretch of treating you like a nosy landlord or a meddling chauffeur, your daughter asks you to run an errand on her behalf, invite her to address the difficulty she’s created.
 You might say, “I feel really torn.
 I love you and want to help you out in any way I can, but you’ve been snarky for days and I don’t want to give you the impression that you can treat people poorly and expect them to go out of their way for you.
 Got any suggestions for how we can make this right?”
-Alternatively, and depending on the mood of the moment, you could say, “No way, sister!
+Alternately, and depending on the mood of the moment, you could say, “No way, sister!
 Not with how you’ve been acting.
 Warm it up several degrees and try again later.”

 Surprisingly Mean